jojo0094/ReanalysisIngestion/README.md

 ## Introduction

 This repository contains the code for the ETL pipeline for the ERA5 reanalysis data.
 The pipeline is designed to download ERA5 Reanalysis and ingest it into a database.
-The pipeline intened to avoid hours of waiting to query a timeseries for a location.
-It makes sense the setup a postgres database with the data and query the database for the timeseries.
+The pipeline intended to avoid hours of waiting to query a timeseries for a location.
+It makes sense to set up a postgres database with the data and query the database for the timeseries.

 However, this is not to disregard other potential analytic alternative such as using duckdb to do file-based queries and analysis.
 I will write a benchmark for different ingestion methods as well as how it compares to the filebased approach.
 But this is for later.

 The pipeline uses the following tools:

-    - Docker
+- **Docker**
-    - uv python package manager
+- **uv** (Python package manager)
-    - gcp cloud storage (downloading using CDS API taking too long; therefore I have migrated the downloaded data to GCP bucket once and for all)
+- **Google Cloud Storage** (CDS API downloads were too slow, so data was migrated to a GCP bucket permanently)
-    - Postgres
+- **PostgreSQL**
-    - PgAdmin (to do quick SQL query check or database connection check, and iterate the process)
+- **pgAdmin** (for quick SQL queries and connection checks)
-    - Bash scripts
+- **Bash scripts**

 ## Run steps
 1. Clone the repository